OfftoCollege.com

 • discuss preparatory classes or seminars on the various exams to help boost your scores

-• review all other information related to your college planning tasks
+• review all other information related to your college planning tasks.

-Get Ready for the College Exams
+Getting Ready for College Exams

 Discuss with your guidance counselor about the following college exams:

-1. Advance Placement Exams:
+• Advance Placement Exams:

 you should consider taking Advanced Placement Exams or CLEP tests in your Junior and Senior years.
 This allows you to test out of some college courses that can save you time and money.